igorkasyanchuk/better_tempfile/README.md

 # BetterTempfile

-Ruby Temfile is the best and reliable way to create tempfiles.
+In Ruby `Tempfile` is the best and reliable way to create tempfiles.

 But when you do something like: `file = Tempfile.new("file.txt")` -> `file.path` is equal to `/tmp/file.txt20181103-58381-d61l83` (without extension).

-This gem is adding a way to get proper extension for your Temfile.
+This gem is adding a way to get proper extension for your Tempfile.

-Just call `BetterTemfile.new("file.txt")`.
+Just call `BetterTempfile.new("file.txt")` and you will get something like `/tmp/file20181103-58381-d61l83.txt`.
+It's useful when file extension is making a difference in your code.

 ## Installation